 Every contractor has a different preference or perspective on heating and air conditioning equipment.
-Some don’t like certain furnace, condensing unit, or evaporator manufacturer due to a lemon they got at one time, or a certain HVAC model was notorious for failures, or even because an HVAC system was not shipped in mint condition, etc.
+Some don’t like a certain furnace, condensing unit, or evaporator manufacturer due to a lemon they got at one time, or a certain HVAC model was notorious for failures, or even because an HVAC system was not shipped in mint condition, etc.

 To determine which HEATING AND AIR CONDITIONING system is the best is like determining which vehicle manufacturer is the best.
-When looking at which heating and air conditioning Manufacturer is the best for YOU take these things into consideration;
+When looking at which heating and air conditioning manufacturer is the best for YOU, take these things into consideration:

 - Consumer Reviews.
 However, don’t be deceived by consumers that had a bad installation experience with a particular contractor and due to the improperly working system blame the manufacturer.